-During her time at the agency, Commissioner Sommers was a consistent advocate for common sense regulation that included a thorough cost benefit analysis.
-In November of 2011, Sommers was named senior Commissioner with respect to MF Global matters, including overseeing the enforcement division’s investigation and ultimate filing of charges against both the companies as well as senior MF Global executives.
-Commissioner Sommers served as Chairman and Designated Federal Official of the Commission’s Global Markets Advisory Committee (GMAC), which discussed the regulatory challenges of a global marketplace.
+Ms. Sommers served two consecutive terms as a CFTC Commissioner from 2007 to 2013.
+In November 2011, Ms. Sommers was named Senior Commissioner with respect to MF Global matters, including overseeing the enforcement division’s investigation and ultimate filing of charges against both the companies as well as senior MF Global executives.
+Ms. Sommers served as Chairman and Designated Federal Official of the Commission’s Global Markets Advisory Committee, which discussed the regulatory challenges of a global marketplace.
 She also had the opportunity to represent the U.S. internationally, working with regulators from over 100 countries as Commission Representative to the Technical Committee meetings of the International Organization of Securities Commissions.

-Ms. Sommers has worked in a variety of capacities within the derivatives industry throughout her career, including as Policy Director and Head of Government Affairs for the International Swaps and Derivatives Association (ISDA) and Managing Director of Regulatory Affairs for the Chicago Mercantile Exchange.
+Ms. Sommers has worked in a variety of capacities within the derivatives industry throughout her career, including as Policy Director and Head of Government Affairs for the International Swaps and Derivatives Association and Managing Director of Regulatory Affairs for the Chicago Mercantile Exchange.